21 Questions about FFL Makerspaces

 18. What has been the most effective way to advertise the makerspace?

 We sent out postcards advertising our Fab Lab space to homes throughout the Central New York region.
 We saw a large increase in visitation to the Lab following this.
-We also feature a 3D printer at our front desk, which draws many inquiries and causes many people who might not otherwise know about or be interested in our Lab to want to learn more.
+As we worked to increase awareness about our 3D printing opportunities, we also featured a 3D printer at our Circulation desk, which was effective in drawing many inquiries and caused many people who might not otherwise know about or be interested in our Lab to want to learn more.

 19. What can you tell us about the demographics of your makerspace users?